predibase/llm_distillation_playbook/README.md

 ## Who is this document for?

 This document is for engineers and ML practitioners interested in **LLM distillation** for production applications.
-We assume familiarity with language models, deep learning fundamentals, and LLMs.
-While the advice in this guide is adaptable to other settings like academic research, our focus lies on efficiently building productionizing distilled LLMs.
+We assume familiarity with deep learning fundamentals and large language models (LLMs).
+While the advice in this guide is adaptable to other settings like academic research, our focus is on how to most effectively distill LLMs for production applications.

 ## Why a distillation playbook?

 Almost every organization we’ve worked with has built at least one novel internal application using LLMs; one larger company we spoke to had built 70 prototypes in a week.

-Everyone is building their prototype using large language models, however as large language models (LLMs) become increasingly capable and integral to various applications, the need for their efficient, smaller counterparts has never been more pronounced.
+Everyone is building their prototype using large language models, however as LLMs become increasingly capable and integral to various applications, the need for more efficient, smaller counterparts has never been more pronounced.

 This shift is driven by the compelling performance of LLMs, juxtaposed with the significant costs, resource demands, and slower operational speeds of large models.
 In response, distilling these models into more efficient, smaller versions presents a solution that balances capability with cost-effectiveness and speed.

-Despite significant interest in model distillation, we find there is still an astonshing amount of toil and guesswork involved in actually getting large language models and model distillation to work well in practice.
-Anecdotes and snippets of advice are spread across arxiv, huggingface, discord, substack, and social media, but the systemization of these recommendations remains to be seen.
+Despite significant interest in model distillation, we find there is still an astonshing amount of toil and guesswork involved in actually getting distilled models to work well in practice.
+Anecdotes and snippets of advice are spread across arxiv, huggingface, discord, substack, and social media, but the systemization and centralization of these recommendations remains to be seen.

-The advice in this document draws from our experience distilling language models at Google and Predibase, combined with any LLM research and media we could find on the topic to date.
+The advice in this document draws from our experience distilling language models at Google and Predibase, combined with any SLM/LLM research we could find on the topic.
 We are hopeful that these strategies for the efficient refinement of LLMs provide practitioners and enthusiasts with ideas that are practical, grounded in academic research, and helpful for the growing development and utilization of open source language models.

+This is a living document.
+We anticipate making periodic improvements, both small and large.
+If you’d like to be notified, please watch our repository (see [instructions](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository)).

 ## Commmitment to open source

 At Predibase, we believe that the future is fine-tuned, specialized, and **open source** LLMs.
-Open source is in the DNA of the company, and as a company we maintain:
+Open source is in the DNA of the company.
+As a company, we maintain:

 - [Ludwig](https://github.com/ludwig-ai/ludwig): Low-code framework for building custom LLMs, neural networks, and other AI models.
 - [LoRAX](https://github.com/predibase/lorax): Multi-LoRA inference server that scales to 1000s of fine-tuned LLMs.

 <details><summary><em>[More about Predibase]</em></summary>

-Predibase is simply a [managed platform](https://predibase.com) that's built on top of open source.
-If you are interested in a managed solution for fine-tuning and deploying LLMs, you can sign up for a free trial [here](https://predibase.com).
+Predibase is a [managed platform](https://predibase.com) that's built on top of open source.
+If you are interested in a managed solution for fine-tuning and deploying LMs, you can sign up for a free trial [here](https://predibase.com).

 </details>